SigNoz Cloud - This page is relevant for SigNoz Cloud editions.

 Overview

-This guide walks you through setting up monitoring for Azure OpenAi API using OpenTelemetry and exporting logs, traces, and metrics to SigNoz.
+This guide walks you through setting up monitoring and observability for Azure OpenAi API using OpenTelemetry and exporting logs, traces, and metrics to SigNoz.
 With this integration, you can observe model performance, capture request/response details, and track system-level metrics in SigNoz, giving you real-time visibility into latency, error rates, and usage trends for your Azure OpenAi applications.

 Many developers choose Azure OpenAI over regular OpenAI for enterprise-grade features including enhanced security and compliance certifications, private network integration with Azure Virtual Networks, regional data residency options, integration with Azure Active Directory for identity management, dedicated capacity with provisioned throughput, and seamless integration with other Azure services.
 These capabilities make Azure OpenAI particularly valuable for organizations with strict regulatory requirements or those already invested in the Azure ecosystem.